 McLaren started a long collaboration with Mercedes in 1995.
 Further world titles followed for Mika Häkkinen and Lewis Hamilton – who ended a lengthy barren spell by lifting the 2008 title – but by then the company had developed into more than a racing team.

-In 1993 McLaren revealed the F1.
+In 1993 the McLaren F1 was revealed.
 Designed with the aim of creating the ultimate road car, Gordon Murray’s mid-engined supercar pushed the envelope, not just in its outright performance, but also in its design and the way it was built and conceived.
 The first production car to use a carbonfibre monocoque, the F1 also used gold leaf as engine bay heat insulation.
 It was entirely designed on paper with a pen - no computers were used in producing the slippery shape - and the CD changer was specifically designed for the car by Kenwood, which made the smallest, lightest system it had ever built.

 Power came from a 6.1-litre BMW V12 producing 627bhp, driving through a six-speed manual gearbox.
 The engine has 12 coils, providing direct ignition for each cylinder, and at 30mph in sixth you could hit 225mph without changing down.